Diving trips in the largest whale sharks sanctuary: Cenderawasih Bay

 The whale shark arrive daily at the local fishing platforms or Bagan, to feed on a small fish similar to sardines that accumulate in vast numbers in these waters.
 The bagan are make-shift floating platforms built from giant bamboo canes, that are then anchored for long periods areas deemed to be rich in fish.

-In 2010 divers began to study the fish and were surprised to find that the whale sharks are ever-present in the bay, and are (for now) not put off by the divers, and even allow themselves to be hand-fed by locals and divers.
+In 2010 divers began to study the fish and were surprised to find that the whale sharks are ever-present in the bay, and are (for now) not put off by the divers, and even allow themselves to be hand-fed by locals.
 There are few if any other dive sites in the world were a diver can enjoy such an exhilarating dive up so close to whale sharks for the entire duration of the dive.

 On average 5 whales sharks are seen per a dive in Cenderawasih, up to a maximum of 12-15 whale sharks on a single dive.
 Since the enormous success of the now closed Ahe Dive Resort, a handful of the more adventurous dive boats and liveaboards have begun to include Cenderawasih Bay in their itinerary.